Postcode: NIPOST signs MoU with NASRDA – The Sun Nigeria

 Benjamin Babine, Abuja

-The Nigerian Postal Service (NIPOST) and has signed a Memorandum of Understanding (MOU) with the National Space Research & Development Agency (NASRDA) to help the research agency provide a framework for skill, knowledge and response maximization in order to develop the Nigerian Postcode Ecosystem and Infrastructure.
+The Nigerian Postal Service (NIPOST) has signed a Memorandum of Understanding (MOU) with the National Space Research & Development Agency (NASRDA) to help the research agency provide framework for skill, knowledge and response maximisation in order to develop the Nigerian Postcode Ecosystem and Infrastructure.

-A comprehensive postcode was developed by NIPOST through relying on its internal geographers, who depended mainly on maps to arrive at it.
-The Postmaster General of the Federation, Dr Ismail Adewusi, expressed his delight at the collaboration saying that NASRDA is the custodian of high-resolution mapping in the country and second to none at analysing the Geographic Information System.
+A comprehensive postcode was developed by NIPOST by relying on its internal geographers, who depend mainly on maps to arrive at it.
+The Postmaster General of the Federation, Dr Ismail Adewusi, expressed delight at the collaboration saying NASRDA is the custodian of high-resolution mapping in the country and second to none at analysing the Geographic Information System.

-Adewusi stated that a standard Postcode would assist the country in enhancing efficient socio-economic planning, security intelligence gathering, and provide investors with information that will galvanise sustainable resource management.
+Adewusi stated that a standard Postcode would assist the country in enhancing efficient socio-economic planning, security intelligence gathering, and providing investors with information that will galvanise sustainable resource management.

-The acting Director-General of the Agency, Dr Chizea Duben, in his response, said post coding the entire country will aid the National Addressing System and bring value to the country.
-He stressed that it was vital to his signing it as the first MOU since his assumption of office.
+The acting Director-General of the Agency, Dr Chizea Duben, in his response, said post coding the entire country will aid the National Addressing System and bring value to the economy.
+He stressed that it was vital to his signing the document as the first MOU since his assumption of office.

-Duben hinted that as capital intensive as the project seems, the agency will champion the campaign to attract international donors whose funds will do great assistance to the fruition of the project.
+Duben hinted that as capital intensive as the project seems, the agency will champion the campaign to attract international donors whose funds will do great assistance to bring the project to fruition.

 NIPOST can access up-to-date, satellite imagery of high dimension as NASRDA provides key facilitators and professional advice that will assist NIPOST in the development of Postcode and Addressing Dataset, Geospatial Datasets using Nigeria Sat-1, Nigeria Sat-2, Nigeria Sat-x imageries and customised software.